collocations.org

 sharp, tight

-It''s a rather sharp corner and she took it a little too fast.
+It's a rather sharp corner and she took it a little too fast.

 blind

-I hate coming out of that lane because it''s a blind corner.
+I hate coming out of that lane because it's a blind corner.

-VERB + CORNER
+VERB + corner

 round, take, turn

-CORNER + NOUN
+corner + NOUN

-the local corner shop
+the local corner shop/store

-A white van came round the corner.
+A white van came around the corner.

-at a/the ~
+at a/the corner

-at the corner of West Street and Park Street Turn right at the first corner.
+at the corner of West Street and Park Street

-on a/the ~
+on a/the corner

 3. place/region